Unnatural Disasters: The Türkiye Earthquake and Open Data to Fight Corruption

 Jasmine Erkan Mar 28 2023 Blog

-DISCUSSION PIECE Unnatural Disasters: The Türkiye Earthquake and Open Data to Fight Corruption ShutterStock Share In the days following the recent earthquake in Türkiye (March 6, 2023), I was glued to my phone, grieving the loss of thousands of lives and the destruction of homes and historical cities in southeastern Turkey and northwestern Syria.
-I watched as the sorrow of … Read More
+DISCUSSION PIECE Unnatural Disasters: The Türkiye Earthquake and Open Data to Fight Corruption ShutterStock In the days following the recent earthquake in Türkiye (February 6, 2023), I was glued to my phone, grieving the loss of thousands of lives and the destruction of homes and historical cities in southeastern Turkey and northwestern Syria.
+I watched as the sorrow of my … Read More

 The Return of East India Companies: AI, Africa and the New (Digital) Colonialism